ryan-a-baker/educates-tbs/workshop/content/tbs-gitops-setup.md

 ![TBS Resources](exercises/images/tbs-resources.png)

 **Image**: Defines the source of the application, build time environment and registry destination.
 This source code could reside in git, a blobstore, or as code on a workstation.
+Any change to the configuration of an image will automatically trigger an image rebuild to ensure the latest image is in the desired state.

 **BuildPack**: Provide framework and runtime support for apps.
 Buildpacks typically examine your apps to determine what dependencies to download and how to configure the apps to communicate with bound services

-**ClusterBuilder**: References the Stack and Buildpacks that are used in the process of building source code.
-They “provide” the Buildpacks that run against the application and the OS images upon which the application is built and run.

 **ClusterStore**: ClusterStore serves as a repository for Cloud Native Buildpacks available for use in Builders.
 One can populate a store with Buildpacks they create and package.

 **ClusterStack**: A ClusterStack defines a pair of build and run OS images.
 Critical security vulnerabilities are addressed by building apps on the most up-to date stack.
 The stacks used by Build Service to build applications are referenced in the Builders.

+**ClusterBuilder**: References the Stack and Buildpacks that are used in the process of building source code.
+They “provide” the Buildpacks that run against the application and the OS images upon which the application is built and run.